thingsapi/things.py/CONTRIBUTING.md

 Your local Things app's database will be replaced with the Test database, so you will want to make a backup.

-Following [these instructions](https://culturedcode.com/things/support/articles/2803570/), effectively all you need to do is quit Things, and make a copy of this folder:
+Following [these instructions](https://culturedcode.com/things/support/articles/2803570/), effectively all you need to do is close the Things app, and make a copy of this folder:

 ```
 ~/Library/Group Containers/JLMPQHK86H.com.culturedcode.ThingsMac/ThingsData-xxxxx/Things Database.thingsdatabase